PTCC Proposed Land Use Changes

 No. Penticton does not have the economy for another hotel!
 Younger people need activities, we don't need a hotel that only employees people for minimum wage part of the year.
 We need outdoor spaces for people.
 Do not take away the ball park behind the convention center, we already are short during the playing seasons!
 A hotel does not employe people full time year round at a living wage.
 It does not attract families to live and work here!!!

-JamieSal asked 5 days ago
+JamieSal asked about 2 months ago

 Hi there and thanks for your comments.
 And first of all, let us point out that we agree that outdoor spaces are super important for people to play, meet and gather.
 In fact, this process is about evaluating the space to see how it can better accommodate everyone in the future.